SiriusXM Progress: AAR loses more time as cuts are made

-Sirius XM Progress (2011–)
+SiriusXM Left/SiriusXM Progress (2011–)

 On May 4, 2011, America Left (XM 167) and Sirius Left (Sirius 146) merged to become SiriusXM Left and aired on channel 127 on both services.
-With the merger, a second channel SiriusXM Left Plus with timeshifting and additional airings of SiriusXM Left shows also started on online channel 853.

 On July 22, 2013, SiriusXM Left was renamed SiriusXM Progress.
 Along with the name change, several changes were made to the lineup.
 The Agenda with Ari Rabin Havt replaced Bill Press at 6:00-9:00 am EST, Michelangelo Signorile replaced Thom Hartmann at 3:00-6:00 pm EST and Make It Plain with Mark Thompson replaced Alex Bennett at 6:00-9:00 pm EST. At the same time, SiriusXM Progress Plus, an online station also available through a smartphone app continued to air both Press and Hartmann at their regular times, as well as the usual lineup, though the showtimes differed slightly from those on the main Progress channel.

+On July 13, 2026, John Fugelsang's new show 'The John Fugelsang Show' debuted replacing Thom Hartmann's show time slot.